Shiv2k3/EZIndex/README.md

 ```
 ![9x6 grid of nodes](/Images/9x6grid.png)

-<h3>The Domain enum</h3>
-Domain enum describes what offsets the nodes are in.
-In the example, `Domain.Centers` means the nodes will be in the center of each unit within the domain's bounds.
-Whereas `Domain.Corners` means the nodes will be in the corners of each unit in the domains bounds.
-The last type `Domain.Whole` means the nodes will always have integer coordinates located in the first quadrant/octant, so only whole numbered nodes!

-<h2>3D Lattices</h2>
+<h3>What is the Domain.Centers?</h3>
+You may expect Domain enum to be differentiating between Grid, Lattice, or Spherical, instead it describes the kind of coordinates the nodes have within the bounded Grid or Lattice.
+In the example above, the Domain.Centers argument is used for getting the node count, this is because the units within their domain have unique locations within them, so sub-domains based on these locations have a different node count.
+Domain is essentially a way to choose the location in a unit as the node.
+There are two more locations beside the unit centers: corners and wholes.
+Domain.Corners describes the corners of each unit within the domain's bounds, think of it as the compliment of Domain.Centers.
+Centers and Corners domain is centered about the orign while Wholes is not.
+Domain.Wholes describes the integer coordinates of the domain and all coordinates components are whole numbers, this is an important one as other two are built on top of this domain!

+<h2>Why are the methods statically typed for each Domain kind?</h2>
+If you didn't notice, Grid.CenterNode(...)
+was used to get the node.
+You may be wondering why it is defiend when its possible to defining a Domain parameter and have fewer methods.
+The reason for this is because this library may be used for calculating billions of nodes/indices, so defining a Domain parameter would require using a switch statement or conditional blocks for every call.
+Due to this performance optimization/limitation, Grid/Lattice deifnes static hashing/reversing methods for each Domain kind.

+<h2>Lattice</h2>

-To achive something similar in 3D, you would simply change the 2 calls to Grid with Lattice, and use float3 for the ratio:
+To achive something similar to the 6x9 grid from the Grid example in 3D, for example a 9x6x6 lattice, you would simply change the 2 calls to Grid with Lattice, and use a float3 for the ratio:
 ```C#
 var ratio = new float3(9, 6, 6);
 var total = Lattice.GetTotal(ratio, Domain.Centers);